christoph3r3w/Monytri-app/README.md

 ## Device Compatibility

-This application functions on Most mobile and desktop environments and browsers that support:
+This application functions on _most_ mobile and desktop environments and browsers that support:
 - HTML 4 & 5
 - JavaScript (ECMAScript 2026)